 Types of Personal Pension Plan

-There are a few different types of personal pension:
+There are a few different types of plan:

-- A personal pension set up by your employer, known as a workplace pension
+- A pension set up by your employer, known as a workplace pension

 - A Stakeholder pension